MicrosoftDocs/CommunityToolkit/docs/maui/views/Popup.md

 # Popup

-Popups are a very common way of presenting information to a user that relates to their current task.
+Popups are a common way of presenting information to a user that relates to their current task.
 Operating systems provide a way to show a message and require a response from the user, these alerts are typically restrictive in terms of the content a developer can provide and also the layout and appearance.

 > [!NOTE]
 > If you wish to present something to the user that is more subtle then checkout our [Toast](../alerts/toast.md) and [Snackbar](../alerts/snackbar.md) options.